-It brings attention to the political controversies associated with climate change mitigation and adaptation and the different, and sometimes competing, strategies envisioned to reduce greenhouse gas emissions (GHGs).
+Students will learn more about the various societal challenges associated with climate change mitigation and adaptation and the different, and sometimes competing, political strategies involved in the low-carbon transition.

 It is expected that the students after completing the course will have the following knowledge, skills, and general competencies:

 Students who successfully complete the course will have:

 Knowledge about the social, political, cultural, and discursive challenges associated with the transition to a low carbon society.

 A basic understanding of the UN Sustainable Development Goals (SDGs), climate change, and environmental policies and governance.